 2020 was full of challenges but despite the pandemic and lockdowns we still managed to get a lot done!
 Here is a brief overview of our work over the year.

 EFI started a Go Fund Me in November to raise funds to run a billboard campaign and has raised an incredible €5,173.
 An online shop was launched in December selling merchandise and that has been going well.
-We have just about hit target and the campaign will start on 25th January (postponed from 11th due to lockdown restrictions.)
+We have just about hit target and the campaign will start on 25 January (postponed from 11th due to lockdown restrictions.)

 I would like to say a big THANK YOU to all of you for sharing, emailing, donating, protesting and caring.
 We will bring about change, plenty to do in 2021!